 UCOR is the Department of Energy Oak Ridge, Tennessee Office’s cleanup contractor for the Oak Ridge Reservation, where nuclear bombs used in WWII were manufactured.
 UCOR is primarily tasked with cleaning up East Tennessee Technology Park but also performs clean up at other Reservation sites.

-UCOR were commended for having 20% of their 1 400 employees in EHS roles.
-The EHS data analytics and Virtual relating training RFID tags, which sped up the removal of hazardous wastes contributed to 9 million hours without a lost-time incident.
+UCOR were commended for having 20% of their 1 400 employees in HSE roles.
+The HSE data analytics and Virtual relating training RFID tags, which sped up the removal of hazardous wastes contributed to 9 million hours without a lost-time incident.
 The RFID tags contributed to $15.6 million in savings in hazardous waste management.
 There was a 26% increase in participation in safety culture programs.

 9. Transnet Engineering – Transport and logistics